jsinkers/notes/_notebooks/comp_sys/07_tutorial_4.md

 A and Host B each send a UDP segment to Host C with destination port number 6789.
 Will both of these segments be directed to the same socket at Host C?
 If so, how will the process at Host C know that these two segments originated from two different hosts?
+    - yes, both segments are directed to the same socket.
+UDP receivers only use listen sockets, which are identified by a 3-tuple of (protocol, local IP address, local port)
+    - for each received segment, at the socket interface, the OS will provide the process with the sender's IP address and port number to determine the origins of the individual segments
     - sockets are identified by a 5-tuple (source IP, source port, dest.
 IP, dest. port, protocol) for TCP
       - 3-way handshake: socket needs 5-tuple
     - source IP and source port put into UDP header